Month: June 2022

 By striking a balance between their current self and future self.

-Fortunately, Hal Hershfield is renowned for his work in research on the future self and joined the show to explain everything we need to know.
+Fortunately, Hal Hershfield is renowned for his work on research on the future self, and he joined the show to explain everything we need to know.

 We discuss: